 I recently finished a 9-week course with Eva and I must confess, as much as I liked her at the beginning and thought she was a fantastic coach, I could not have imagined the depth of growth that I would undergo.
 Of course, I had a big pit to climb out of.
 Just months before meeting Eva I lost my precious 26 year-old daughter to cancer and I was in a dark, difficult place.
 I thought no one could help me.
 I told myself that no one wants to hear the anger that is going to come out of me.
 No one will want to deal with the depression and deep sadness that is now my world.
 No one will take my shit and hang around long enough to see me through to the other side.
 And, certainly no one can make me laugh again.

-4 months and 9 sessions later I felt like a different person.
+Four months and nine sessions later I felt like a different person.
 Eva is a beam of light, so brilliantly able to focus, not necessarily on what I want to deal with but what needs to be dealt with.
 She is one of the most intuitive people I have ever met, and one of the most patient.
 And compassionate.

 The first half of our time focused on getting me back to the land of the living, dealing with my deep fear and doubt and ridding me of many of the physical symptoms of my recent trauma.
 The second half was focused on LIFE.
 Once I wanted to live again and I was beginning to see that the sky really was a beautiful blue underneath the dark clouds, what did I want to do with myself?
 How will I choose to create my life from this point on?